google/magika/python/README.md

 $ pip install magika
 ```

-## Using Magika as a command-line tool.
+## Using Magika as a command-line tool

 ```bash
 $ magika examples/*